-Ogbono is the seed of the african bush mango, which is not really a specie of mango.
+Ogbono is the seed of the African bush mango, which is not really a species of mango.

-There are 2 varieties of Ogbono, each is obtained from a different specie of ugiri (bush mango) fruit (Ugiri has 2 known species).
+There are 2 varieties of Ogbono, each is obtained from a different species of ugiri (bush mango) fruit (Ugiri has 2 known species).

 The superior, flavourful ogbono is the kernel of the seed of the bitter ugiri fruit.
 The smell is distinctly richer and bolder than that of the seed of sweet ugiri fruit .
 It is very mucilaginous (very drawy) so a little goes a long way and the taste is very earthy, rich with a hint of sweetness.

 To test the seed for quality and freshness, besides the look and smell, break one seed into two, wet the broken edges and rub them together.
 Rub, rub, rub, then gently pull apart, there should be a thick and sizeable amount of slime as you pull.

 Different leafy vegetables can be used to cook Ogbono soup e.g ugu, uziza, onugbu (Bitter leaf), Anala (garden egg) leaf, spinach, kale.
 Most recently, on a trip to Udi, near Enugu, for a traditional wedding, I discovered Ogbono soup made with ora leaves, I have since replicated it.
 It was like unveiling another dimension of flavour.

 To prepare Ogbono Soup: